 From – To

-Deliveries and feedback
+Deliveries and Governance

-At the end of an interim mission, the Interim leader ought to reflect on what the organisation have achieved in the light of the objectives and the organizational development during the assignment.
-This ”lesson learnt” is normally summarized in an Interim report, that provides additional value for the organisation going forward and normally includes recommendations for the permanent leadership based on experience of the misson.
+This ”Lesson Learnt” is normally summarized in an Interim report, that provides additional value for an organisation going forward and normally includes recommendations for the permanent leadership based on experience of the misson.

 Example of interim solutions can be found via this link: Interim Services